| mnoGoSearch 3.3.14 reference manual: Full-featured search engine software | ||

 search.htm, the url.shows

-value (that is the value of the column show
+value (that is the value of the column show in the

-) will be incremented every
+table url) will be incremented every

 time a document is displayed in search results, but only in the case